 Performed as part of the Inspiring Change Mental Health Festival Rarional Self Interest is the debut play of the very talented Joshua Varty.
 A darkly humorous look at the issue of suicide and the challenges of the digital world.

 Elephant of My Heart– 2017 to 2018.
 A project in many stages that began life as a performance by the Harlequin Youth Theatre, migrated to Edinburgh where it got four and five star reviews and then moved to tour hospitals schools with final performances in the Brighton festival.

 Prospero also do regular radio projects in collaboration with Ridge Radio.

 Waving Goodbye - written by Beth Wood.
 Set in the Second World War and centred around the evacuees.

-The Eddie Venus story - written by Susanna Rickman – A musical comedy exposing the life of a celebrity musician.
+The Eddie Venus Story - written by Suzanna Rickman & Angie Bojtler – A musical comedy about the early life of a young struggling musician.